kimmy190/web_dev_study/README.md

-# web_dev_study]
+# web_dev_study
-In the progress of studying various web dev skills, and this is the repository for my daily record
+In progress of studying various web dev skills, and this is the repository to record what I learned daily.